tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

 - Shifts in communication focus
    - WP driving shifts communication
-   - Two teams per OPO to minimize risk for overload
+   - Two teams per OPO to minimise risk for overload
 - Communication bottleneck
    - Coordination of main track
    - Could be distributed but blocks integration at times